charleskimbac/roblox-profile-notes/README.md

 ## Install extension manually
 - [Download the latest release zip file for your browser](https://github.com/charleskimbac/roblox-profile-notes/releases).
-  - If you decide to download source code instead:
+  - If you decide to download the source code instead:
-    - Extract the folder and find the `[browser].manifest.json` files.
+    - Extract the folder and and enter the extracted folder.
+      - Another folder should be inside.
+This will be the folder to install later.
+    - Find the `[browser].manifest.json` files.
     - *Remove* the `[browser].` in the filename for the browser you are installing onto.
     - Example: if you're on Chrome (Chromium), then rename `chrome.manifest.json` to `manifest.json`.
-- Extract and open the folder.
+- Extract the folder.
-  - Another lone folder (that holds all the files) should be inside.
-- Move the lone folder to a safe place where it won't get deleted accidentally (e.g. `Documents`).
+- Move the folder to a safe place where it won't get deleted accidentally (e.g. `Documents`).
 - Go to your browser extension manager or enter `chrome://extensions/` (or equivalent) into your address bar.
 - Enable `Developer Mode`.
 - Click `Load Unpacked`.
-- Select the inner extracted folder.
+- Select the extracted folder.
-  - Ensure this is the direct folder that has files inside of it and that this folder doesn't contain another folder.
+  - Ensure that this folder has a `manifest.json` file inside of it.